 Kyoto is one of the most visited destinations in Japan, thanks to its fascinating monuments, architecture, and gardens.
-Among many outstanding examples, the most famous one is the Kinkakuji temple, often known as the Golden Pavilion.
+Among many outstanding examples, the most famous is the Kinkakuji temple, often known as the Golden Pavilion.

 This article is a brief guide to the Kinkakuji temple, including its history, entrance fee, architecture, and other tips.